pistolshrimpgames/pistolshrimpgames.github.io/pages/simple/simple_faq.md

 ## How can I report a problem?

 Simple is in active development and is nowhere near alpha.
 We are aware of many, many problems already, especially in the simple UI, but we’re most interested in “show-stopper” issues like crashes in the game runtime or viewer.
 Since we have only had a limited chance to test the viewer with different hardware configurations, we anticipate most of the serious issues there.
+If you get some serious issues, you can do any of the following:
+- [Join our Discord](https://discord.gg/nvw4JbsY) to ask questions and get help.
-If you get one of those, [email us](mailto:help@pistolshrimpgames.com) with repro steps and, if needed, your `game` directory.
-We will have a better community support mechanism in the near future.
+- [Email us](mailto:help@pistolshrimpgames.com) with repro steps and, if needed, your `game` directory.

 ## How can I support The Ur-Quan Masters 2, Simple, or Pistol Shrimp?

 We will have more ways to do this soon, but for now:
 - **Funding**: Anything raised through [Twitch subscriptions](https://twitch.tv/pebby) or [itch](https://pistolshrimp.itch.io/simple/purchase) goes directly to funding development.
 - **Documenting**: Have you become an expert in Simple?
 Improve these docs or make video tutorials for other new users!
+- **Join the Community**: Join our [community Discord](https://discord.gg/nvw4JbsY).
 - **Tell Everyone!**: No, seriously.
 We think what we're doing is pretty weird/cool/crazy, so we would love any help getting the word out.

 ## I want to use Simple as part of my full-fledged game!
 Who can I talk to about it?